tobibeer/TiddlyWikiDoc/README.md

 # TiddlyWikiDoc
-a draft for documenting the js core of TiddlyWiki
+a draft for an API documentation for the TiddlyWiki JavaScript core

 # Contents